pantelis/aiml-common/lectures/classification/kernels/_index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3liCbRZPrZA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In the visualization above we added the feature $\mathbf{x}^2$ and therefore expanded the feature space $\phi$ to $\{\mathbf{x}, \mathbf{x}^2\}$ and surely in the expanded space there is a linear decision boundary (a plane) that can separate the previously the linearly inseparable classes.
+In the visualization above we added the feature $\mathbf{x}^2$ and therefore expanded the feature space $\phi$ to $\{\mathbf{x}, \mathbf{x}^2\}$ and surely in the expanded space there is a linear decision boundary (a plane) that can separate the previously linearly inseparable classes.
 Moreover this plane can be found by various linear classification methods and for the perceptron we can then using the same reasoning as above we can end up with a sparse representation for the weight that is normal to the plane and can be written as:

 $\{\phi(\mathbf{x}^{(k)}), ..., \phi(\mathbf{x}^{(d)})\}$